 Late HIV diagnosis

-As countries scale up HIV services, it is important to monitor whether people are diagnosed at an earlier stage and what percentage of the people are still diagnosed at a late stage.
+As countries scale up HIV services, it is important to monitor whether people are diagnosed at an earlier stage and what percentage of the people living with HIV are still diagnosed at a late stage.
 Late diagnosis is detrimental to people’s health, and those with low CD4 counts are more likely to transmit the virus.

-- Numbers of adults living with HIV with an initial CD4 cell count <200 cells/mm3 at the time of diagnosis, and number of children living with HIV, by age, with an initial CD4 cell count of:
+- Numbers of adults living with HIV with an initial CD4 cell count <200 cells/mm3 at the time of diagnosis, and number of children living with HIV, by age, with an initial CD4 cell count or percentage of:

 - Age 5-14 years: 200 cells/mm3 or CD4<15%.